rust-lang/rfcs/text/3446-store.md

 I/O. @CAD97 notably mentioned the possibility of using randomization for debugging or hardening purposes.
 Still, it would still be possible to initialize the instance of `Store` with a random seed, then use a PRNG within `dangling`.

-On the other hand, it leads to a simpler API than a separate `StoreDangling` base trait.
+On the other, it leads to a simpler API than a separate `StoreDangling` base trait.

 #   Future Possibilities